Annual Council Housing Complaint Performance and Service Improvement Report 2024-25

 Closing remarks from the Customer Care and Complaints Manager

-Customer Care and Complaints Manager
+Customer Care & Complaints Manager (Landlord Services)

 Oxford City Council